-Advanced Drawing builds the on foundational skills of linear perspective, value, and figure drawing to teach strategies composition of and experimental techniques in drawing.
-Through the analysis two-dimensional art, film, photography, students will explore a variety of materials, methods, and conceptual the approaches to immediate spontaneous format of drawing.
-This course is structured to encourage personal voice idea generation, through material investigation, technical refinement, and research.
+Advanced Drawing builds the on foundational skills of linear perspective, value, and figure drawing to teach strategies composition and experimental techniques in drawing.
+Through the analysis two-dimensional art, film. photography, students will explore a variety of materials, methods, and conceptual approaches to the immediate spontaneous format of drawing.
+This course is structured to encourage personal voice through idea generation, material investigation, technical refinement, and research.
 Students are encouraged to push boundaries in their investigations of materials, subject matter, process, and interpretation related to image-making.
 Prerequisite(s): Successful completion of Drawing